 Basic Moves: Punches, Kicks & Combination Moves

-The first thing that you must know about is the proper kickboxing stance, which is essential if you want your moves to be clinically executed.
+The first thing that you must know about is the proper kickboxing stance.
 A right-handed fighter must stand with his left leg in front and southpaws will stand with their right leg forward.
 Bend your knees slightly and let your fists stay close to your face.
 This is the basic fighting stance for your routine.

 There are four basic types of punches: